Deconstructing Miss Granger:

 And we did overhear Percy discoursing about broom regulations to somebody in the mist there on the platform.
 Harry was glad to be able to take the excuse of the mist not to greet him.
 He probably gets quite enough of Percy at the office.
 Or during family get-togethers.

-Well if it is still One Big Happy Weasley Family, that almost goes without saying, doesn’t it?
+Well if we are still locked into One Big Happy Weasley Family, that almost goes without saying, doesn’t it?
 I can’t really see her with Charlie or George, any more than I can see her with surrogate-Fred!Ron.
 Or, actually, even original Ron.
 Less so, in fact.

 And she and Percy are co-workers, after all.
 A great many matches these days are made in the workplace.
 And I should think the two of them might deal extremely well together.